St. Anne, Illinois

 St. Anne (sometimes spelled Saint Anne) is a village in Kankakee County, Illinois, United States.
 The population was 1,161 at the 2020 census.
 It is part of the Kankakee–Bourbonnais–Bradley Metropolitan Statistical Area.
-It was founded in 1851 by Charles Chiniquy, a French-Canadian Roman Catholic priest and friend of the 16th U.S. President Abraham Lincoln who was excommunicated by the Roman Catholic Church in 1856.
+It was founded in 1851 by Charles Chiniquy, a French-Canadian Catholic priest and friend of the 16th U.S. President Abraham Lincoln who was excommunicated by the Catholic Church in 1856.
 He later converted to Protestant Christianity, becoming a Presbyterian Evangelical minister and a well-known temperance activist in Canada and the United States.